priya-gitTest/ReproducibleJNotebookTemplate_v1.01/README.md

 **What** :
  - This project is a template to create reproducible notebooks and publications for your research projects mostly related to data analysis or ML.
  - It makes use of modern tools and possible best practices known at this time.
 E.g. GitHub codespaces for replication and reproducibility.
+GitHub Codespaces is a cloud based development enviroment with builin VS Code Support.
  - Acessible from wherever GitHib Website with Internet is accessible to you.
- - Helps in Browser based software development with VS Code

 **Why** : You can use this setup for builing your proof of Concept very fast and efficiently.

 **Pre-requiste** : Knowledge of GIT and Basic Python programming is essential to take this course.

 It makes use of following python libraries :
 1. **UV** : Package Manager (UV is a lightning-fast package manager written in Rust.